Polarization, Maximal Concurrence, and Pure States in High-Energy Collisions: Maximal concurrence limited by polarization

-Therefore, within the subclass of $X$ states, the maximal concurrence at fixed local polarizations is given by Eq.~\eqref{eq:CmaxXab}.
-The corresponding optimal density matrices are listed in~\ref{app:optimal-x} and are consistent with the optimal density matrix for fixed reduced density matrices (marginals) obtained in Ref.~\cite{Baio:2019cgb}.
+The corresponding optimal density matrices are listed in Appendix~\ref{app:optimal-x} and are consistent with the optimal density matrix for fixed reduced density matrices (marginals) obtained in Ref.~\cite{Baio:2019cgb}.

+Therefore, without relying on X-states, we present a clean and new closed-form upper bound as follows:

+A simple but rigorous proof that Eq.~\eqref{eq:CmaxXab} is an upper bound for arbitrary two-qubit density matrices is given in Appendix~\ref{app:statement0} and Appendix~\ref{rank1}.
+It is also worth noting that Eq.~\eqref{eq:CmaxXab} provides a more stringent upper bound on the concurrence than that of Ref.~\cite{Zhang:2008ebu,Barr:2024djo}, which gives $\mathcal{C}[\rho] \leq \sqrt{1 - \max\{\|\vec{B}^{\, +}\|^2,\|\vec{B}^{\, -}\|^2\}}$.
+While this bound is controlled solely by the larger of the two polarization magnitudes $\|\vec{B}^{\, +}\|$ and $\|\vec{B}^{\, -}\|$, Eq.~\eqref{eq:CmaxXab} depends on both simultaneously, and yields a strictly tighter upper bound whenever $\|\vec{B}^{\, +}\|\neq \|\vec{B}^{\, -}\|$.
+In the special case of a pure state, one has $\|\vec{B}^{\, +}\| = \|\vec{B}^{\, -}\|$, and both bounds coincide.

-Since we believe that the upper bound given by Eq.~\eqref{eq:CmaxXab} is new, we further conduct a numerical test on the analytic boundary by randomly generating 2{,}000{,}000 density matrices of the form in Eq.~\eqref{density}.
+Since the upper bound given by Eq.~\eqref{eq:CmaxXab} is new, we further conduct a numerical verification on the analytic boundary by randomly generating 2{,}000{,}000 density matrices of the form in Eq.~\eqref{density}.
 The result is shown in Fig.~\ref{fig:boundary}.

-The numerical results demonstrate that the concurrence of all randomly generated density matrices remains below (or at most reaches) the upper bound in Eq.~\eqref{eq:CmaxXab}, supporting that this bound characterizes the maximal concurrence at fixed local polarizations.
+The numerical results demonstrate that the concurrence of all randomly generated density matrices remains below (or at most reaches) the upper bound in Eq.~\eqref{eq:CmaxXab}.
 Several comments on the above results are in order. \begin{itemize} \item Eq.~\eqref{eq:CmaxXab} demonstrates that polarization reduces the maximum achievable concurrence.
-In the asymmetric case where $\|\vec{B}^{\,+}\| \neq \|\vec{B}^{\,-}\|$, the maximum concurrence is jointly determined by both polarization magnitudes, with stronger polarization in either subsystem suppressing entanglement. \item It is also worth noting that Eq.~\eqref{eq:CmaxXab} provides a more stringent upper bound on the concurrence than that of Ref.~\cite{Zhang:2008ebu,Barr:2024djo}, which gives $\mathcal{C}[\rho] \leq \sqrt{1 - \max\{\|\vec{B}^{\, +}\|^2,\|\vec{B}^{\, -}\|^2\}}$.
-While this bound is controlled solely by the larger of the two polarization magnitudes $\|\vec{B}^{\, +}\|$ and $\|\vec{B}^{\, -}\|$, Eq.~\eqref{eq:CmaxXab} depends on both simultaneously, and yields a strictly tighter upper bound whenever $\|\vec{B}^{\, +}\|\neq \|\vec{B}^{\, -}\|$.
-In the special case of a pure state, one has $\|\vec{B}^{\, +}\| = \|\vec{B}^{\, -}\|$, and both bounds coincide. \item With the analytic expression for the maximal concurrence at fixed local polarizations in hand, we now consider two special cases in which the maximal entanglement states are pure.
+In the asymmetric case where $\|\vec{B}^{\,+}\| \neq \|\vec{B}^{\,-}\|$, the maximum concurrence is jointly determined by both polarization magnitudes, with stronger polarization in either subsystem suppressing entanglement.

+\item With the analytic expression for the maximal concurrence at fixed local polarizations in hand, we now consider two special cases in which the maximal entanglement states are pure.

 \begin{enumerate} \item The total polarization $B$ is fixed, where $B=\|\vec{B}^{\, +}\|^2+\|\vec{B}^{\, -}\|^2$.